What Is a Progressive Dialer?

 • Selecting the right dialer software for your business

-What is a Progressive Dialer?
+What is a progressive dialer?

 What is progressive dialing?
 A progressive dialer leverages autodialer software to help call center agents maintain a consistent pace of dialing.
 Rather than manually select a customer, input their number, and initiate the call, an autodialer automatically presents agents with the next customer in a company’s list.
 Typically, the call to this next customer will automatically be initiated after a set period of time.
 Progressive dialing is a common use of call center automation that can increase agent productivity and efficiency by shortening the amount of time between calls, as well as the amount of repetitive, manual input required to dial customers.